cinderblock/HyparHut/README.md

 ## Roof

 To tie the whole structure together, we’ve designed a roof tarp that fits snugly over the entire structure.
-The tarp includes bungies to hold the tarp to the frame simplifying setup and tensioning the entire roof to help prevent fluttering in the wind.
+The tarp includes bungees to hold the tarp to the frame simplifying setup and tensioning the entire roof to help prevent fluttering in the wind.
 The tarp also provides the main waterproofing layer and holds the walls in which holds the roof panels in place.
 A nice added benefit is that there are no guy wires, removing any tripping hazards.